Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 The tool itself analyzes the code under test, automatically detects dependencies, and makes recommendations to the developer.

 Selecting “Mock It” with the tool generates the necessary mocking code with the unit test.
-Once this code is generated, it can be customized to represent correct logic as required.
+Once this code is generated, it can be customized to represent the logic required by the test.
 Automated detection of dependencies and subsequent mocking code creation greatly reduces the amount of manual, and potentially error-prone, coding required to mock objects.

-Maintenance of test suites overlaps much of the work required for test creation, such as creating new tests, modifying tests to suit the underlying logic, mocking dependencies, test execution, and verification.
-Getting assistance from Parasoft Jtest’s Unit Test Assistant during test maintenance is just as valuable as during creation, as it provides updated feedback on runtime analysis results collected during test execution.
-For example, a new dependency in an object under test is detected at runtime and the tool prompts the developer with how to deal with it.
+Maintenance of test suites overlaps much of the work required for test creation, such as creating new tests, modifying tests to properly cover the underlying logic, mocking dependencies, and executing tests.
+Getting assistance from Parasoft Jtest’s Unit Test Assistant during test maintenance is just as valuable as during creation, as it provides runtime analysis results collected during test execution.
+For example, a new dependency in an object under test is detected at runtime and the tool prompts the developer on how to deal with it.

 Equally critical during this phase is ensuring that the assertions are still valid.
 The Parasoft Jtest Unit Test Assistant provides recommendations that can detect changes in the code and update assertions to reflect new business logic.

-Java developers that are already unit testing are likely using JUnit, and possibly an assertion framework for their project, such as Mockito or PowerMock.
-Test automation tools need to leverage these existing tools, since replacing an existing investment in unit testing would eliminate any cost and time benefit.
+Java developers already unit testing are likely using JUnit and possibly a mocking framework for their project, such as Mockito.
+Test automation tools need to leverage these existing tools, since replacing an existing investment in unit testing would eliminate any cost and time benefit to be had by using an automated tool.
 Parasoft Jtest’s Unit Test Assistant integrates seamlessly with these existing tools, which is critical.

-Unit testing has clear benefits, and although most development teams realize this, many are stymied by the effort of creating and maintaining tests.
-Using automated unit testing technologies from Parasoft Jtest will help users knock down these roadblocks, automating the mundane aspects of unit testing, including creation, isolation, mocking, and maintenance.
-To accelerate adoption, Parasoft Jtest leverages the development team’s existing investment in test and mocking frameworks, and gives back time to the developer while bringing quality back to the product.
+Unit testing has clear benefits.
+Although most development teams realize this, many are stymied by the effort of creating and maintaining tests.
+Using automated unit testing technologies like those in Parasoft Jtest will help users knock down these roadblocks, automating the mundane aspects of unit testing, including creation, isolation, mocking, and maintenance.
+To accelerate adoption, Parasoft Jtest leverages the development team’s existing investment in test and mocking frameworks and gives back time to the developer while bringing quality back to the product.